Requirements for security guards and private investigators

 Exceptions

-Exceptions to wearing uniforms only apply for security guards who are hired for
+Exceptions to wearing uniforms only apply for security guards who are hired as a bodyguard or for:

 - loss prevention